-$(x^{k} H(x) + F(x))/G(x)$
+$$\frac{x^k H(x) + F(x)}{G(x)}$$

 where F(x) corresponds to the string and k is the number of bits in the string.
-This is not the same CRC that is calculated by CRCFROMMSB and CRCFROMLSB in crc.lib, section 1.9, because these latter routines shift the numerator by x^n .
+This is not the same CRC that is calculated by CRCFROMMSB and CRCFROMLSB in crc.lib, as described in Chapter 8, because these latter routines shift the numerator by x^n .

-1.3.6 Floating point arithmetic support functions
+2.6 Floating point arithmetic support functions

-Result(s) Function name Parameter Specifiers
+Result(s) Function name Parameter specifiers

 INT FRACMUL VAL INT x, y

-INT, INT, INT UNPACKSN VAL INT x
+INT, INT, INT UNPACKSN VAL INT X

 INT ROUNDSN VAL INT Yexp, Yfrac, Yguard